Agility: the ability to move quickly and easily.

 Some examples of how to meet customer demand and stay agile include:

-- Storing inventory in several distribution centers
+- Storing inventory in several distribution centres

 - Integrating logistics automation and technology